Apollo3zehn/PureHDF/README.md

  Environment.SetEnvironmentVariable("HDF5_EXT_PREFIX", "/my/prefix/path");
 ```

-Or you can pass the prefix as an overload parameter to one of the different `Get` methods:
+Or you can pass the prefix as an overload parameter:

 ```cs
 var linkAccess = new H5LinkAccessPropertyList()